payday-restoration/restoration-mod/README.md

 DMC: Assisting with creation of the weapons, skill trees and helping with overall balance in the overhaul.

-Rino: Major asset and sound contributions. minor code contributions.
+Reno: Major asset and sound contributions. minor code contributions.
 Voicing Murkywater Special Forces.

 Jarey_: Major asset contributions and voicing the Titan Sniper.